roux-ohdsi/ohdsilab/README.md

 1. Streamline working with the OHDSI-Lab database at the Roux Institute (and other OMOP CDM databases)

-2. Provide an easier onramp for students and researchers new to working with the OMOP CDM or SQL databases.
+2. Provide an easier on-ramp for students and researchers new to working with the OMOP CDM or SQL databases.

 The package contains functions and template code snippets to facilitate easier use